mttesla/beautis-proj/README.md

 ### Dependency Error
-If you receive an ERR message! red is a critical error and it needs to be corrected.
-To solve the problem, run the command npm i --legacy-peer-deps, this will start the installation process ignoring such incompatibilities.
+If you receive an **ERR!** message red is a critical error and it needs to be corrected.
+To solve the problem, run the command **npm i --legacy-peer-deps**, this will start the installation process ignoring such incompatibilities.
-Remember — the NodeJS and Python versions on your system must be fresh versions.
+Remember — the NodeJS and Python versions on your system must be new versions.

+After successful installation, you will have the **node_modules** folder and the **package-lock.json** files.

+#### Installation is complete